labgrid-project/labgrid/doc/configuration.rst

 NetworkUSBSDWireDevice
 ~~~~~~~~~~~~~~~~~~~~~~
-A :any:`NetworkUSBSDWireDevice` resource describes a `USBSDWireDevice`_ available
+A :any:`NetworkUSBSDWireDevice` resource describes a `USBSDWireDevice`_
-on a remote computer.
+resource available on a remote computer.

 USBVideo
 ~~~~~~~~